TrystanLea/blog/pages/en/transport.md

 ## Trains

-79.67 bn passenger km where travelled by train in 2016 [1] consuming 11.96 TWh of energy [2].
+79.67 bn passenger km were travelled by train in 2016 [1] consuming 11.96 TWh of energy [2].
 A per person economy of 0.150 kWh/p.km.
 The DECC 2050 calculator gives a rail load factor of 0.324 for 2007 [3], Other studies suggest similar load factors e.g [4].

 If the load factor was 100% the energy consumption per person km would be 0.0486 kWh/p.km or 4.86 kWh/p.100km.
 This compares well with examples given by David MacKay FRS in his book Sustainable Energy Without the Hot Air.